Electron Interactions in Rashba Materials: P- wave Superconductivity

-Here, we show that the interplay of PSOI and Coulomb repulsion favors \(p\)-wave superconducting order, without the need for phonons or other mediators of attraction.
+Here, we show that the interplay of PSOI and Coulomb repulsion favors $p-$wave superconducting order, circumventing the need for phonons or other mediators of attraction.
 The mechanism bears similarities to the Kohn-Luttinger higher angular momentum superconductivity~\cite{PhysRevLett.15.524,Chubukov2022}.
-Notably, the key distinction lies in the source of the effective attraction in odd orbital channels.
-In the present case it originates from the PSOI, while the interaction potential, $\mathcal{U}_{\bm{q}}$, may be considered as a structureless short-range potential (either repulsive or attractive).
+The key distinction lies in the source of the effective attraction in high angular channels.
+In the present case it originates from the PSOI\@.
+Notably, our mechanism is a direct, first-order effect in the interaction strength, distinguishing it from the Kohn-Luttinger scenario that arises as a higher-order effect --- second order in 3D and third order in 2D~\cite{PhysRevB.48.1097}.

-\subsection{Variational Considerations}
+\subsection{Variational considerations}

-Consider an approximate Bardeen–Cooper–Schrieffer (BCS) Hamiltonian that describes the pairing interaction between electrons with zero total momentum.
+Consider the effective Bardeen–Cooper–Schrieffer (BCS) Hamiltonian that describes the pairing interaction between electrons with zero total momentum.
 Making the spin indexes explicit, the interaction Hamiltonian~\eqref{Eq:HamInt} acquires the form

 where we omitted momentum and spin summation symbols for brevity.
-Anticipating the spin-triplet superconductivity we introduce anomalous expectation values as

-where $m=-1,0,1$ labels $z$-components of the spin angular momentum for triplet anomalous average.
-Their spin structure is encoded by the three symmetric matrices